freerange/site/soups/weeklinks/week-221-links.snip.markdown

 ### [Stop working (so hard)](https://medium.com/i-m-h-o/ef4772e3c628)

-"Nowadays, I’m working 4-day weeks, and doing no more than an hour or two of intense work at a time.
+"Nowadays, I'm working 4-day weeks, and doing no more than an hour or two of intense work at a time.
 I take a lot of walks.
-I’ve lost weight.
-I’m happier.
+I've lost weight.
+I'm happier.
 My wife is happier.
-I’m more present."
+I'm more present."
 I know this is going to resonate with a lot of people (I'm not looking at anyone in particular, <%= l('chris-roos', 'Chris') %>) but it's not about just taking things easy and worrying less.

 The important point here, which is all too easy to miss, is the definition of __concrete boundaries__ (in the authors case, some number of hours of work per week that's under 35).
 Picking a specific goal and then sticking to it -- or, in otherwords, __wholeheartedly adopting a constraint__ -- can be liberating. <%= by('james-adam') %>